Gandaki River: Important towns

-The Gandaki river is mentioned in the ancient Sanskrit epic Mahabharata.

-Its evolution is described in Shiva Purana, Kumarakhand, in the chapter of the killing of Shankhachuda.

-Episode 1 of "The Living Planet," David Attenborough's second nature documentary series, is set in the Kali Gandaki Gorge.

 National Parks

 Chitwan National Park of Nepal and Valmiki National Park of India are adjacent to each other in the vicinity of Valmikinagar around the Gandak Barrage.

 Chitwan National Park

 Chitwan National Park covers an area of 932 km2.
 Established in 1973, it is the oldest national park of Nepal.
 It was granted the status of a World Heritage Site in 1984.
 It is located in Chitwan, one of the Inner Terai Valleys of Nepal.
 The park is rich in flora and fauna, including Bengal Tigers and one of the last populations of single-horned Indian rhinoceros (Rhinoceros unicornis).
 The area used to be known as the Chitwan Valley.
 It was a place for big game hunting and until 1951 it was a hunting reserve.
 At the park there is canoeing, elephant rides, and guided jungle walks.